 Child language development is one of the important parts of linguistics.
 Language plays a vital role to communicate with each other, from one country to another country.
 Every language has its individual characteristics and objectives.
-Now the question is how to develop a language in children?
+Now the question is how a language is developed in children?

 A child acquires a language or mother tongue through different stages.
 After finishing all the stages the child is capable of acquiring his or her mother tongue.
 Let us see the stages of child language development.
 We mainly analyze the four stages of child language acquisition.
 The four stages of child language development demonstrated in the table below:

 The 4 significant stages of child language development are given below:

 The pre-linguistic stage is the core of child language acquisition.
 This stage begins from a child’s birth to his to her 7 months.
 During childbirth, the baby vocal tract is here and there more like that of a chimp than that of a grown-up human.
 Specifically, the tip of the velum reaches or covers with the tip of the epiglottis.
 As the newborn child develops, the tract bit by bit reshapes itself in the grown-up example.

 At the very first or two months of life, newborn child articulates of distress with crying.
 There are some non-reflexive, non-trouble sounds delivered with a brought down velum and a shut or almost shut mouth, giving the impression of a syllabic nasal or a nasalized vowel.